ember-learn/guides-source/guides/release/typescript/index.md

 >
 > — [typescriptlang.org][typescript]

-TypeScript lets you build _ambitious web applications_ with confidence—so it’s a perfect fit for Ember apps!
+TypeScript lets you build _ambitious web applications_ with confidence—so it's a perfect fit for Ember apps!

 - Get rid of `undefined is not a function` and `null is not an object` once and for all.
 - Enjoy API docs… that are always up-to-date.